hiukim/mind-ar-js-doc/docs/examples/custom-ui.md

 If you want more freedom, you can disable our default ui completely and write your own.
 You might want to do this because, for example, you want the loading screen to show longer because you want to wait for other things other than MindAR.

-To do that, you will have to interact with MindAR API.
+To do that, you will have to interact with events API.
 This will be discussed in the next example.